 Every public body authorized to issue any bonds under any of the laws of the state for any purpose may use the provisions of the Public Securities Short-Term Interest Rate Act [6-18-1 to 6-18-16 NMSA 1978] with respect to such bonds.

 6-18-6.
 Short-term bonds.

-A public body may authorize short-term bonds, including short-term general obligation bonds, that provide for any or all of the following in or pursuant to the bond legislation:
+A public body may authorize short-term bonds which provide for any or all of the following in or pursuant to the bond legislation: